FelipeFTN/Web-Development/README.md

+# Introduction

+This is a Web design project made for educational purposes using some of the most popular web design languages

-# Web-Design
+# Some projects

-- Jokenpo - Jogo Pedra Papel Tesoura com inteligencia artificial

-- Hippocampus - Website que cria planos de estudos

-- Node.js - Estudos da linguagem Node.js
+Here, I am using some HTML, CSS and Javascript Knowledge to build this projects

+- Jokenpo - A rock paper scissors simple game made with a Artificial inteligence playing against player

+- Hippocampus - A study plan website that organize the subjects according to the time

+- Node.js - Some simple Nodejs modules that I was using to improve my Javascript abilities